-Put back all the protective guards and covers before starting the engine.
+Put all the protective covers back before starting the engine.

-Open the sea cock (if equipped) before starting the engine.
+★ Open the sea cock (if equipped) before starting the engine.
 The raw water pump impeller will be damaged if it runs dry even for few seconds, and may lead to engine overheating.